 - The surfaces on which it will operate and damage it may cause.

-And the JCB 155 is a new generation skid steer with radial lift and a 1,555 lbs. capacity.
-Electro-hydraulic servo control improves service access and minimises the possibility of leaks while the single arm design makes them easy to enter.
+And the JCB 155 is a new generation skid steer with radial lift and a 1,555 lbs capacity.
+Electro-hydraulic servo control improves service access and minimises the possibility of leaks while the single arm design makes it easy to enter.
 The JCB skid steer comes with more than 30 types of attachment and an optional hydraulic quick hitch that makes switching attachments a breeze.